ledm/bgc-val-public/README.md

 lat                                  : Latitude
 ```

-The dictionaries are loaded at runtime by `longnames/longnames.py`.
+The dictionaries are loaded at run time by `longnames/longnames.py`.
 This script loads all .ini files in the `longnames/` directory.
-Users can easilly add their own dictionairies here, without disturbing the main longname.ini dictionairy.
+Users can easily add their own dictionaries here, without disturbing the main longname.ini dictionary.

 The longname for a specific field is called with:
 ```python